m-voit/concepts-of-programming-languages/study-project/paper.md

 In the context of functional programming, the dynamic and weakly typing of JavaScript simplifies writing highly reusable functions.
 This is useful for higher-order functions and function composition, because there is no need to use `any` types or do frequent type casts.
-The `getFirst()` function for example is highly flexible, because it can be used for any argument without a need to specify the possible types of pair in advance.
+The `getFirst()` function, for example, is highly flexible, because it can be used for any argument without having to specify the possible types of the pair argument in advance.

 ```javascript
 export const getFirst = pair => (pair instanceof Pair ? pair.first : pair);